Prepare Your Taxes With Confidence Using the CRA T4002 Guide

 financial jargon

-To fully understand if the T4002 CRA guide applies to you, ask yourself the following questions:
+To determine if the T4002 guide applies to you, ask yourself these questions:

-3. Do I earn commissions and receive a T4A showing how much I earned in the year?
+• Do I earn commissions and receive a T4A summarizing my earnings?

-4. Do I have a daycare in my house?
+• Do I operate a daycare from my home?

 What’s in the T4002 Guide?